Naman2857/BMI_Calculator_Android_App/README.md

-This repository contains a BMI (Body Mass Index) calculator created using Flutter, a popular UI toolkit for building beautiful and fast native applications for mobile, web, and desktop platforms.
-The purpose of this project is to provide a simple and user-friendly BMI calculator app that allows users to calculate their BMI based on their height and weight.
+This repository contains a BMI (Body Mass Index) calculator created using Flutter, The purpose of this project is to provide a simple and user-friendly BMI calculator app that allows users to calculate their BMI based on their height and weight.

 Features
 Calculate BMI: Users can enter their height and weight to calculate their BMI.